Olivia de Havilland, Oscar-winning actress, dies at 104

 She was born in Tokyo on July 1, 1916, the daughter of a British patent attorney.
 Her parents separated when she was 3, and her mother brought her and her younger sister Joan to Saratoga, California.
 De Havilland’s own two marriages, to Marcus Goodrich and Pierre Galante, ended in divorce.

 She had lived in Paris since 1953.
-In a rare interview with The Associated Press in her luxurious Paris residence in 2016, as she celebrated her 100th birthday, she said she moved to the City of Light “at the insistence” of Galante, her late French former husband, and found no reason to return to the U.S.
+In her interview with the AP at her luxurious Paris residence in 2016, as she celebrated her 100th birthday, she said she moved to the City of Light “at the insistence” of Galante, her late French former husband, and found no reason to return to the U.S.

 She attributed her longevity to three L’s: “love, laughter, and learning,” and displayed a keen sense of humour — even calling her interviewer a “rascal” for a probing question.